Deep clean your house with ONE TASK per day! We've created a printable cleaning schedule to help you stay on top of the mess.

 Who says YOU have to be the one to keep your house deep-cleaned?
 Get everyone involved on the chore each night before dinner, before school, or whenever it works for you, and it will be done in no time.

-Give it a try and let me know what you think!
+Give the cleaning schedule a try and let me know what you think!
 I'd love to hear how you adapted it to work for your home, or if my schedule works for you!

 Also!
 Want more time-management and productivity system ideas?
 Then make sure to check out my new productivity program, ProductivityBootCamp.com.
-Use the code “AUGUST” for 15% off this month only!
+Use the code FCFBLOG for 10% off!

 Happy cleaning, Freebs 😉